 - In a medium bowl, mash the yolks of the eggs.

-- Add the uncooked yolks of eggs to the mashed cooked egg yolks.
+- Add the uncooked egg whites to the mashed cooked egg yolks and mix until all the evenly blended.

 - Form the egg yolk mixture into small balls (whatever size you choose).